How To Advertise Your Business

 If you don’t know these very important numbers for your business, you’re throwing money away when advertising for your business every day.

 But when you do know them, you can start to make informed predictions about your business.

 The professional business owners that make it, know these numbers inside and out.

-The businesses owners that end up failing most often don’t.
+The business owners that end up failing most often don’t.

 You can answer a lot of questions you have about growing your business in general as well as advertising for your business, just by knowing these few numbers.

 You’ll start to feel the magical potential of your business when you start using them.